neilsb/hades-matrix-bridge/README.md

 The option "Matrix Name" parameter is your user on matrix.
 If set, when someone mentions your username on Hades your Matrix name will be added to the text to produce a matrix mention notification.

 To see a list of existing puppets, use `list`.
 To unlink a puppet just talk to the brige bot and type `unlink <puppet_id>`.

+Once linked, restart the application and when someone speaks in the Hades talker, a new room will be created, you'll need to rememer to accept the invitation.